AcademySoftwareFoundation/rez/docs/source/basic_concepts.rst

 Packages are installed into package repositories.

 .. caution::
-   The folowwing is an implementation of the filesystem repository plugin.
+   The following is an implementation of the filesystem repository plugin.

 A package repository is a directory on disk, with packages and their versions laid out in a known structure underneath.
 Going on with our (foo, bah,